zeebe-io/zeebe-chaos/chaos-days/blog/2024-08-19-Operate-improve-import-latency/index.md

 ## Potential improvements

-* Allow to configure `bulk.delay` in non-second format (be able to specify the format)
+* Allow to configure `bulk.delay` in non-second format (be able to specify the time/duration format)
-* Importing is highly affected by pod restarts, can cause issues on higher load, due to growing backlog.
-Making import idempotent, and scaling importers would help.
+* Importing is highly affected by pod restarts, this can cause issues on higher load, due to a growing backlog.
+Making import idempotent, and scaling importers would help here.